DIY Finishing - Finishing Techniques

 photo source: doityourself.com

-Wood with defects or unpleasant natural grain
+Wood with defects or unattractive natural design

 natural wood colour